 This isn’t CrackDoubt’s first time smoking the Bible.
-One time when she waited for drugs in a hotel room in New Jersey, she tore a page from the Bible to roll a joint.
+One time when she waited for drugs in a hotel room in New Jersey she tore a page from the Bible to roll a joint.
 At the net artist’s apartment, she does the same thing.
-Standing against a gaudy bronze-colored mirror, she smokes a joint that was laced with the words of Christ.
+Standing against a gaudy bronze-coloured mirror, she smokes a joint that was laced with the words of Christ.
 She says, “I’m really high off the Bible, because there’s weed in it.”
 Finally, CrackDoubt is high.

 After she finishes smoking the Bible, she rates the objects in order of how great they are as drugs.